Close Search

 To apply, go to www.azgfd.com/hunting/draw and use your customer ID to apply.
 You should also create a Portal account as you will need it to access your draw results and point totals.
 Do not delay creating this Portal login.
 The wait times to get through to tech support may be more than an hour during normal conditions.

 Applicants are charged the non-refundable application fee of $15 and the license fee if they haven’t purchased one prior to applying.
 PointGuard and PointGuard Plus may be purchased at the time of application.
-Once the draw takes place and if you are successfully drawn, the Department will charge the credit or debit card you have on file for the entire permit fee.
-If payment fails, the Department will not make any attempts to notify you that your payment has been declined.
-Applicants can update their credit card information until the update card period has closed.
+Once the draw takes place and if you are successful drawn, the Department will charge the credit card you have on file for the entire permit fee.
+If payment fails, the Department will not make any attempts to notify that your payment has been declined.
+Applicants can update their credit card information until the application period has closed.

 Arizona Hunting Draw Details

-Non-residents are limited to up to (not a guaranteed) 10% of the elk and antelope tags for a given hunt code.
-Non-residents may only apply for hunts that have more than one tag available for any given hunt code.
+Non-residents are limited to up to (not guaranteed) 10% of the elk and antelope tags for a given hunt code.
+Non-residents may only apply for hunts where none are available for any given hunt code.
 Non-residents are only eligible for 5% of the 20% quota in the max point draw.
 The other 5% of the 10% non-resident quota will be available in the random draw.
-Your first two application choices are considered before the next application is drawn.
-Your third, fourth, and fifth choices will only be considered if there are leftover tags.
-This will not happen for any bull elk or antelope hunts.
+Your first two application choices are considered bonus point choices in the draw.
+Your third, fourth, and fifth choices will be considered in the “leftover” tags.
+This will not happen for any bull elk or antelope hunts, as all tags will be taken before they fall to 3rd–5th choice.
 Bonus points will be purged if any of the five choices are drawn.
 Groups of up to four hunters may apply together for elk or antelope.
 Arizona will not over allocate tags to accommodate party applications.
 Bonus points will be averaged and rounded to the nearest whole number (rounded up if greater than or equal to 0.5).
 Group applications will be awarded tags if they draw and there are a sufficient number of tags for everyone in the party.
 There are no waiting periods after being drawn for elk or antelope permits.
 You must check Arizona’s Portal for draw results.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!